 Importers are also monitored, either by the central FLO register or the national initiative, TransFair USA, for example, in the US.
 Importers are obliged to produce reports on their transactions with the registered cooperatives and provide evidence that they paid the pre-set minimum price or the premium to the producers.
-These reports are subject to independent audit.
+These reports are subject to independent audits.

 Roasters are also licensed and monitored by FLO.
-By contract, they are committed to reporting their purchases, roasting activities and sales of Fair Trade coffee.
-They are also subject to verifications, and agree to display the FairTrade logo according to standards in the contract.
+By contract, they are committed to reporting their purchases, roasting activities, and sales of Fair Trade coffee.
+They are also subject to verifications and agree to display the FairTrade logo according to standards in the contract.

 Usually, the chain ends with the roaster, who sells packaged and labeled coffee to distributors or retailers.
 In some cases, companies buy roasted coffee and package it themselves.
-They are also licensed by TransFair or FLO, and fulfill the same reporting and auditing requirements as roasters.
+They are also licensed by TransFair or FLO and fulfill the same reporting and auditing requirements as roasters.

 For other products certifiable by FLO, a similar chain of custody exists.
-In the case of cocoa based products, which contain non-FairTrade ingredients, criteria are defined as to what constitutes an adequate percentage of Fair Trade ingredients.
+In the case of cocoa-based products, which contain non-FairTrade ingredients, criteria are defined as to what constitutes an adequate percentage of Fair Trade ingredients.

 Puerto Rico green coffee.

 QUESTION: We talk about small producers.
-In some parts of North America a small producer is a farmer with thirty acres, in other parts the small producer has two or three sections.
+In some parts of North America, a small producer is a farmer with thirty acres, in other parts the small producer has two or three sections.

 What is the Fair Trade threshold at which small producers are no longer considered small?

 Further defining “small scale”, the FLO coffee register uses a production threshold of 3000 pounds of unprocessed coffee.
 In some areas, where land productivity is high, the threshold can be increased to 5000 pounds.
-The average land holding of cooperative members is one to two hectares.
+The average landholding of cooperative members is one to two hectares.

-During the harvest period, most of the time the whole family works, including children.
+During the harvest period, most of the time the whole family works, including the children.
 In Honduras and Nicaragua school holidays coincide with the picking season.
 Most families do not hire labor, and, if they do, the number rarely exceeds two or three persons.
 There is currently no mechanism within the monitoring framework to determine the fate of these hired workers.
 Our monitoring focuses on the cooperative, of which family farms are members, to ensure members control the institution and in that way control the proceeds of sales.